claasd/caffoa.net/readme.md

 # Required nuget packages

 ## isolated worker model (Default since V5):
-To use the isolated worker model, set the global configuration `useIsolatedWorkerModel` to `true`

 You will need to install the following nuget packages:
 * `Microsoft.Azure.Functions.Worker` and `Microsoft.Azure.Functions.Worker.Sdk`